-- 1. Ordinary maintenance or repair including a change of facade colors, unless the color is specifically listed in the historic resource inventory, historic resource nomination, or National Register nomination as an attribute that contributes to the resource's historic significance. - 2.
-Replacement or addition of gutters and downspouts that are rectangular, ogee, or K-shaped and wood or metal material, or styles and materials that match those that were typically used on similar style buildings of the era, or the era the building style references. - 3.
+- Ordinary Maintenance.
+Ordinary maintenance or repair including a change of facade colors, unless the color is specifically listed in the historic resource inventory, historic resource nomination, or National Register nomination as an attribute that contributes to the resource's historic significance. - 2.
+Gutters and Downspouts.
+Replacement or addition of gutters and downspouts that are rectangular, ogee, or K-shaped and composed of wood or metal material, or styles and materials that match those that were typically used on similar style buildings of the era, or the era the building style references. - 3.
+Foundation.
 Repair of a foundation with the same material or construction of a foundation in the same location that does not result in raising or lowering the building elevation. - 4.
-Replacement of building material, when required due to deterioration of material, with building material that matches the original material. - Repair or replacement of roof materials with materials comparable to the existing roof, or replacement of the roof in its entirety with cedar shingles, three tab asphalt shingles, or architectural composition shingles. - 6.
+Building Material.
+Replacement of building material, when required due to deterioration of material, with building material that matches the original material.

+- 5. Roof Material.
+Repair or replacement of roof material with material comparable to the existing roof, or replacement of the roof in its entirety with cedar shingles, three tab asphalt shingles, or architectural composition shingles. - 6.
+Window Sashes.
 Replacement of window sashes with new sashes consistent with the original appearance.
 Elements of consistency include: material, profile and proportions of the sash, sill, trim, light patterns, glass color, and profile of mullions and muntins. - 7.
+Storm Windows.
 Storm windows made of painted wood, baked enamel, anodized aluminum, or other materials with forms that complement or match the color, detail, and proportions of the building. - 8.
-Addition of egress windows on secondary facades with wood windows or windows that are consistent with (6) above. - 9.
+Egress Windows.
+Addition of egress windows on secondary facades with wood windows or windows that are consistent with Subsection (A)(6) above. - 9.
+Landscaping.
 Landscaping changes unless the landscaping is identified in the historic resource inventory, historic resource nomination, or National Register nomination, as an attribute that contributes to the resource's historic value. - 10.
+Fences.
 Construction of fences that meet the following requirements in addition to the requirements of CDC Chapter 44: - a.
 Traditional Fences.
-Any fence along a front lot line or along the portion of a side lot line between the street and the primary structure which: - Consists of pickets, each between one and three inches in dimension and spaced equally; - ii.
+Any fence along a front lot line or along the portion of a side lot line between the street and the primary structure (see figures 1 and 2) which: - Consists of pickets, each of which are between one and three inches wide and spaced equally; - ii.
 Does not have solid portions exceeding 50 percent; and - iii.
 Is no greater than 36" in height. - b.
 General Fences.
 Any fence that is not located along a front lot line or along the portion of a side lot line between the street and the primary structure that is: - i.
-Constructed of wood fence boards, rails and posts only; and ii.
-No greater than 72" in height.
+Constructed of wood fence boards, rails, posts, and associated hardware only; and - No greater than 72" in height.